fareskalaboud/2p/README.md

 TODO

-Need to add countries objects to the class instead of the code, so for the missing countries and the countries key I can use the actual name of the country, rather than the code.
+Need to add missing countries method to LineGraph class, to display countries that have no data for that indicator.